Sznv91/graduation-TopJava/README.md

 }
 ```
 #### Description:
+Resource available not authorized users.
 Resource creat users with role "USER".
 For create with role "Admin" use [another resource](#Create-Admin).
 If the "id" field is defined in the JSON body, it will be ignored and the new object "User" will be assigned an ID from the DB.
 The field "email" is unique.
 The fields "name", "email" and "password" are required.